 The Mental Health – Time for Action Foundation supports the call for a full Statutory Public Inquiry into the death of 74 patients under Essex Mental Health Services.

 We will have a presence outside Downing Street, Wednesday 7 July at 1 pm, handing out educational materials.

-Inpatient mental health wards during Covid-19 – The Children’s Commissioners Report
+Inpatient mental health wards during COVID-19 – The Children’s Commissioners Report.

-‘everyone else can hug their parents, but I can’t’
+‘Everyone else can hug their parents, but I can’t.’

-In the last few weeks, research findings have increasingly shown that not only has Covid-19 being a physical health crisis like no other, but also a mental health crisis of equally pandemic impact.
-Covid-19 and specifically the lockdown period has taken its toll across the board.
-Isolating loved ones from care and support to calls for social distance as opposed to physical distancing misjudging the need we have to stay connected to be healthy.
+In the last few weeks, research findings have increasingly shown that COVID-19 has not only been a physical health crisis like no other, but also a mental health crisis of pandemic proportions.
+COVID-19, the stresses associated with it, and the lockdown period have been a challenging time for many people.

-‘if CAMHS had helped back then, none of us would be here’
+‘If CAMHS had helped back then, none of us would be here.’